xinmingzh/cs3243-project-2/readme.md

 ## Sudoku Puzzle Solver

 Basic implementation of sudoku puzzle solver is completed using bactracking search with forward checking and ac3 algo to improve efficiency.
-Current implementation is still slower than the benchmark, although not super significant.

-More work needs to be done to make the solver more efficient.
+An extra constraint is checked for in forward checking.
+The constraint states that in any group of cells, if a value is unique in all the cells' domains, the cell containing the value must be of that value.
+If that cell also contains other values, other values can be removed from the domain.

+Meets benchmark set in the assignment.